Identity and access management

 During the account onboarding process, an initial administrator is created.
 As the initial administrator, you can add other administrators to your Citrix Cloud account.
 These new administrators can use their existing Citrix account credentials or set up a new account if needed.
 You can also fine-tune the access permissions of the administrators that you add.
 Setting these permissions allows you to align the level of access with the administrator’s role in your organization.

-For more information about adding administrators and setting access permissions, see Manage Citrix Cloud administrators.
+For more information about adding administrators and setting access permissions, see Manage administrator access.

 If you forget or want to reset your password, click Forgot your username or password? on the Citrix Cloud sign in page.
 After you enter your email address or username to find your account, Citrix sends you an email with a link to reset your password.